typography-interaction-2526/typography-interaction-2526.github.io/content/syllabus.md

 #### Weeks 16–21

-We will expand on our first-<wbr>semester foundations in design, typography, HTML, <nobr>and CSS—</nobr>now incorporating images and other media while introducing JavaScript to enliven our work.
+We will expand on our first-semester foundations in design, typography, HTML, and CSS—now incorporating images and other media while introducing JavaScript to enliven our work.
 Students will be introduced to a CMS and will work with an API.
 <!-- .balance -->

 #### Readings